 Hemangiomas of infancy may be visible at birth or may not be recognized until the first few weeks or even months of life.
 In general, however, most hemangiomas become evident by 2 to 3 weeks of age.
-Although they commonly occur on the head (illustrations 1-3) or neck (illustration 4) (60%), they can occur in any region of the body (illustrations 5-6).
+Although they commonly occur on the head (illustrations 1-3) or neck (illustration 4) (60 percent), they can occur in any region of the body (illustrations 5-6).
 Some lesions are small and hardly visible, whereas others are large and readily observable (illustration 7).
-Most hemangiomas appear as single tumors, though 15% present with more than one lesion.
+Most hemangiomas appear as single tumors, though 15 percent present with more than one lesion.

 Rarely, hemangiomas are fully grown at birth and do not increase in size (illustration 11).
 These tumors are called congenital hemangiomas.
 Unlike hemangiomas of infancy, congenital hemangiomas either involute rapidly or not at all.
 Rapidly involuting congenital hemangiomas are referred to as RICH.
 Noninvoluting congenital hemangiomas are referred to as NICH.